Kailash Love: Transformative Steps Around the Sacred Mountain

 Onset of Transformation

 And then came the long-awaited moment.
 Mount Kailash stood before us—draped in snow yet commanding in presence.
-The Saga Dawa festival brought color and joy, a Tibetan celebration of Buddha’s birth, enlightenment, and death.
+The Saga Dawa festival brought colour and joy, a Tibetan celebration of Buddha’s birth, enlightenment, and death.
 Drums echoed through the valley.
-Prayer flags fluttered like disco balls.
-Mantras rose to clear blue skies, into the heavens.
+Prayer flags fluttered like excited birds.
+Mantras rose to the clear blue skies.

-The high-altitude trails were brutal, not only physically but emotionally.
-My nose was running nonstop.
-I stopped every 10 minutes, gasping for breath.
+The trails were brutal, not only physically but emotionally.
+On the first day of the kora, my nose was running nonstop.
+I had to pause every 15 minutes, gasping for breath.
 I was the slowest one in the group.
 I was frustrated.
-My mouth was full of cold sores due to intense stress.
-At one point, I cried for 15 minutes straight, praying to the universe because I was afraid I wouldn’t make it.
+At one point, I cried for 10 minutes straight while praying to the universe because I was afraid I wouldn’t make it.

 Then, grace arrived in multiple ways.
-A young couple from our tour stayed by my side, and helped me in raising my energy to new heights.
-Without knowing me, local Tibetans rescued me by offering their hands and kindness.
-A nurse in the group gave me glucose, which was pivotal for my trekking.
+A young couple from our tour stayed by my side and helped me raise my energy to new heights.
+A nurse in the group gave me glucose, which was pivotal for my trek.
+Lastly, without knowing me, local Tibetans rescued me by offering their hands and kind smiles throughout the kora.

 In those acts of compassion, I began to ascend—not just the mountain, but my own limitations.
-And, the mountain was peeling away everything in my mind that was false, such as self-doubt.
-Then, something inside me broke open—not in despair, but in realization.
+And, Kailash was peeling away everything in my mind that was false, such as self-doubt.
+Then, something inside me broke open with a realization.
 I can do this.
 I was doing this.
-All it took were my noble intentions, and more importantly, my pure heart.
+All it took were my noble intentions and, more importantly, my pure heart.

 Touch of Divine

-Motivated to have the rare opportunity to touch the mountain, I hiked up for 4 hours through snow-covered, rugged terrain.
-Despite the freezing weather and my aching body, I reached the base of Mount Kailash.
+Motivated to have the rare opportunity to touch Mount Kailash, I hiked up for 4 hours through snow-covered, rugged plateau.
+Despite the freezing weather and my aching body, I reached the base of the mountain.

-There, I placed my palms on the sacred mountain, feeling the pulse of eternity.
-In that moment, time disappeared, leaving a stillness that whispered ancient truths.
+There, I placed my palms on the sacred mountain.
+In that moment, I felt like everything disappeared, leaving a stillness that whispered timeless truths.
 Kailash was happy to see me, as I was too.
 And I knew I was extraordinarily blessed.

 Touching Kailash is said to bring profound transformation, elevating one's spiritual state.
-I felt energy surging through me—divine and healing.
+I felt energy pulsing through me—divine and healing.
 I felt weightless, almost like flying, on my way back to the guesthouse.
-Something had shifted inside me forever.
-I had become part of this mountain and with those few people who had come here before me.
+Something had definitely shifted inside me forever.
+I had become part of this mountain in ways that I can never imagine or describe in words.

-This was the hardest day: 22 km of rocky, icy trail and a climb to Dolma La Pass, the highest point of the kora at 5590 meters.
-The air grew thinner, the cold stung deep, and the slopes stretched my limits.
+The third day on the kora was the hardest: 22 km of rocky, icy climb through Dolma La Pass, the highest point of the kora at 5590 m.
+The air grew thinner, the cold stung deep, and the steep slopes stretched my limits.

-When I reached the summit, I saw thousands of colorful prayer flags, dancing in the wind.
+When I reached this spot, I saw thousands of colourful prayer flags dancing in the wind.
 I sensed the answering of the wishes and vows found in each of these flags.
-Later on, I glimpsed Gauri Kund, the Lake of Compassion symbolizing protection and purity, shining like a pearl of the earth.
+Later on, I glimpsed Gauri Kund, the Lake of Compassion, symbolizing protection and purity, shining like a pearl on earth.

 We walked not as tourists, but as seekers.
-Some walked for redemption, while others for release.
-I wasn’t just walking a path—I was walking through lifetimes of karmas and letting go other things that no longer served me.
+Some walked for redemption, while others walked for release.
+I wasn’t just walking a path—I was walking through a deeper self within and letting go of things that no longer served me.
 Every step afterwards became lighter, as I turned my exhaustion into surrender.
 Each breath slowly became a beautiful chant.
-At that moment, I was not just a woman on a trek—I was someone connecting to a version of me that I haven't met yet.
+At that moment, I was not just a woman on a trek—I was someone connecting to a special version of me that I hadn't met yet.

 Completion's Celebration

 On the final day of the kora, I walked as if in a trance, absorbing the panoramic views of natural beauty that encompassed the Kailash.
-I waved happily at yaks, wearing bells with meditative sounds.
+I was happy to see yaks, casually strolling while wearing bells with meditative sounds.
 I also saw people prostrating their way around the entire kora—an act of faith I deeply admired and respected.

 When we returned to the village of Darchen, someone pointed out a street sign bearing my name.
 I was stunned.
-At that moment, I felt Kailash itself was celebrating me with a victory trophy, saying, “Well done.
-Welcome home.”
+At that moment, I knew with certainty that Kailash was my home.
+I had finally arrived home.

 Mirror of the Soul

-Before heading back to Lhasa, we made a stop at Lake Manasarovar, the highest freshwater lake in the world, believed to cleanse lifetimes of karma.
+Before heading back to Lhasa, we made a stop at Lake Manasarovar, the highest freshwater lake in the world, believed to cleanse lifetimes of karmas.
 It reflected the sky so perfectly, I couldn’t tell where earth ended and heaven began.
 As I dipped my feet into its icy waters, something special stirred within me.
-Perhaps, I was going through more purification, leaving me as a clean slate.
+Perhaps, I was going through a final round of soul purification for this trip, leaving me with a clean slate.

 Power of Pilgrim Fellowship